Ninja-Squad/data-discovery/HOW-TO-JOIN-RARe-FEDERATION.md

 ## databaseSource

 Name of the database from which the entry has been extracted.
-It can differ from one entry to another if you handle several databases.
+It can differ from one entry to another if you handle several information systems.

 | Status | Cardinality | Constraints |
 | :---: | :---: | :---: |